EnriqueGalindo/backend-botanist/README.md

 table format using any Python table library.

 ### Part F
-In the main function, write your now beautified schedule to a .txt file.
-Make sure the .txt file gets pushed to the repo as well.
+In the main function, write your now beautified schedule to plant_schedule.txt.
+Make sure that the file gets pushed to the repo as well.

 ### PR (Pull Request) Workflow for this Assignment
 1. *Fork* this repository into your own personal github account